TanStack/table/README.md

   maxWidth: undefined, // A maximum width for this column.

   // Special
+  pivot: false,
-  // Turns this column into a special column for specifying expander and pivot column options.
+  // Turns this column into a special column for specifying pivot position in your column definitions.
-  // If this option is true and there is NOT a pivot column, the `expanderDefaults` options will be applied on top of the column options.
+  // The `pivotDefaults` options will be applied on top of this column's options.
+  // It will also let you specify rendering of the header (and header group if this special column is placed in the `columns` option of another column)
+  expander: false,
+  // Turns this column into a special column for specifying expander position and options in your column definitions.
-  // If this option is true and there IS a pivot column, the `pivotDefaults` options will be applied on top of the column options.
+  // The `expanderDefaults` options will be applied on top of this column's options.
-  // Adding a column with the `expander` option set will allow you to rearrange expander and pivot column orderings in the table.
   // It will also let you specify rendering of the header (and header group if this special column is placed in the `columns` option of another column) and
-  // the rendering of the expander itself.
+  // the rendering of the expander itself via the `Expander` property
-  expander: false,

   // Cell Options
   className: '', // Set the classname of the `td` element of the column
   style: {}, // Set the style of the `td` element of the column
-  render: JSX eg. (cellInfo: {value, rowValues, row, column, index, viewIndex}) => <span>{value}</span>, // Provide a JSX element or stateless function to render whatever you want as the column's cell with access to the entire row
-    // value == the accessed value of the column
-    // rowValues == an object of all of the accessed values for the row
-    // row == the original row of data supplied to the table
-    // column == the column properties (id, header, sortable, ...)
-    // index == the original index of the data supplied to the table
-    // viewIndex == the index of the row in the current page

   // Header & HeaderGroup Options
-  header: 'Header Name', a function that returns a primitive, or JSX / React Component eg. ({data, column}) => <div>Header Name</div>,
   headerClassName: '', // Set the classname of the `th` element of the column
   headerStyle: {}, // Set the style of the `th` element of the column
   getHeaderProps: (state, rowInfo, column, instance) => ({}), // a function that returns props to decorate the `th` element of the column